ecmwf-ifs/ifs-arpege-coding-standards/suites/sections/software_dependencies.rst

 Loading the environment should be straightforward, and software dependencies should be loaded automatically.
 Complex environment setups, such as setting numerous environment variables or modifying the PATH, should be avoided.

+Software versions should not be hardcoded in the task scripts but should be set from the suite configuration.
+This allows testing different software versions from the same code without modifying the task scripts.
+Additionally, ecFlow variables can be used to change the version after the suite has been deployed.
+This allows to update the version without having to redeploy the suite.

 Best practices for software compilation
 ---------------------------------------